fwindolf/sfs-sr-single/README.md

 ```

+## Parameterization

+If the output is still very close to the original depth, try:
+- Increasing the smoothing (`--optim_nu`).
+This will most likely lead to oversmooth depth maps, that are however visually pleasing.
+- Decrease the fidelty (`--optim_mu`).
+This will allow the depth to change more and not be as close to the original depth.
+- Increasing the number of iterations (`--iter_theta_inner`/`--iter_theta_outer`) for the Theta update.
+This will however increase the runtime a bit.
+- Decreasing the initial ADMM step size (`--admm_kappa`) or penalty (`--admm_tau`).
+I have not seen improvements for kappa < 1e-6.
+Reducing tau to <1.5 will lead to very long runtimes.
+- If the optimization stops after one iteration, disable the tolerance stopping criterion (`--admm_tolerance` to 0) or decrease the tolerances.

+For original images with motion blur, it might be neccessary to increase the influence of the SfS data term (`--optim_gamma`).

+If the albedo is under segmented, lower the jump penalty parameter `--optim_lambda`.
+If oversegmented, increase the parameter.
+Generally, low values will need more iterations to converge (as the areas with constant colors are bigger).

+## Dataset

+The dataset implementation will expect to find
+- an image named `color.png`
+- a low resolution depth map `depth.png`
+- a (optional) mask `mask.png`
+- two (optional) files containing the camera parameters for depth and color images.

+If there is a `depth.exr`, `albedo.png` or `light.txt` present, you can also use the `--dataset_gt_...` parameters to use and not optimize the albedos.

 # Thanks to Björn Häfner
 whose original code I ported to some extent.
 You can find it at his [github](https://github.com/BjoernHaefner/DepthSRfromShading) as well as the original [publication](https://vision.in.tum.de/_media/spezial/bib/haefner2018cvpr.pdf)